JonathanOwen/flask-demo/README.md

 The repository contains a basic template for a Flask configuration that will work on Heroku.

+*The repository was cloned from https://github.com/thedataincubator/flask-demo on May 19, 2016*

 A [finished example](https://lemurian.herokuapp.com) that demonstrates some basic functionality.

 ## Step 1: Setup and deploy